kingwongf/kingwongf.github.io/_posts/2020-5-23-Asset Allocation with VAR and LSTM.md

 ### Hypothesis
-1. a LSTM model that predicts returns of the markets, underperforming VAR
+1. a LSTM model that predicts returns of the markets, outperforming VAR
-2. we can form a portfolio that outperforms the classic Markowitz's MVO portfolio even if the LSTM's predictions underperforms a VAR.
+2. a portfolio that outperforms the classic Markowitz's MVO portfolio even if the LSTM's predictions underperforms a VAR.
 And a portfolio using VAR predicitions will also outperforms the classic Markowitz's MVO portfolio

 #### Why LSTM maybe useful?
 The argument of using LSTM in time series forecasting is LSTM cell remembers the past states while processing sequence of data in contrast to a feedforward neural network.